Real-World Protection Test May 2018 – Factsheet

 |False Alarm Test included|

-This fact sheet is a short overview of the Whole-Product Dynamic Real-World Protection Test results of May 2017.
-The detailed overall result reports (covering five months each) are released in July and December.
+This fact sheet is a short overview of the Whole-Product Dynamic Real-World Protection Test results of May 2018.
+The detailed overall result consumer product reports (covering five months each) are released in July and December.
 Each of the overall result reports will also contain a false-alarm test and will contain the awards the products reached based on their overall scores during the respective five-month period.
-For more information about this Real-World Protection Test, please read the details and previous test reports available on http://www.av-comparatives.org
+For more information about this Real-World Protection Test, please read the details and previous test reports available on https://www.av-comparatives.org

 Over the year we evaluate several tens of thousands malicious URLs.
 Unfortunately, many of these have to be discarded for various reasons.
 We remove duplicates such as the same malware hosted on different domains or IP addresses, sites already tested, “grey” or non-malicious sites/files, and malware/sites disappearing during the test.
 Many malicious URLs carrying exploits were not able to compromise the chosen system/applications because of the patch level.
 This means that the vulnerabilities in the third-party applications on the system were already patched and the exploits could therefore not deliver their malicious payload.
 Users should be aware that by always keeping their system and third-party applications up-to-date/patched, they can dramatically decrease the risk posed by exploits.

-The results are based on the test set of 398 live test cases (malicious URLs found in the field), consisting of working exploits (i.e. drive-by downloads) and URLs pointing directly to malware.
+The results are based on the test set of 227 live test cases (malicious URLs found in the field), consisting of working exploits (i.e. drive-by downloads) and URLs pointing directly to malware.
 Thus exactly the same infection vectors are used as a typical user would experience in everyday life.
-The test-cases used cover a wide range of current malicious sites and provide insights into the protection given by the various products (using all their protection features) while surfing the web.
+The test-cases used cover a wide range of current malicious sitesand provide insights into the protection given by the various products (using all their protection features) while surfing the web.

 Every month (from February to June and from July to November) we update the charts on our website showing the protection rates of the various tested products over the various months.
 The interactive charts can be found on our website.
-The chart below shows only the protection scores for the month of MAY 2017 (398 test cases).
-The results of the false-positives test are also shown in the monthly factsheets/graph above.
+The chart below shows only the protection scores for the month of MAY 2018 (227test cases).
+The results of the false-positives test are also shown in the monthly factsheets/graph below.

 We would like to point out that while some products may sometimes be able to reach 100% protection rates in a test, it does not mean that these products will always protect against all threats on the web.
 It just means that they were able to block 100% of the widespread malicious samples used in a test.